VoiceText

 Long Polling mechanism

-In this mode, when the Voice Bot sends a user input to Druid using the POST *.druidplatform.com/api/voicetext/{botId}/messages API, it does not wait for a direct response.
+In this mode, when the Voice AI Agent sends a user input to Druid using the POST *.druidplatform.com/api/voicetext/{botId}/messages API, it does not wait for a direct response.
 Instead, immediately after sending the user's input, the Contact Center initiates a continuous polling mechanism by making repetitive POST requests to the dedicated Long Polling endpoint: POST *.druidplatform.com/api/voicetext/{botId}/messages/getMessages.

 This asynchronous approach ensures that messages are delivered to the Contact Center as soon as they are generated by Druid, without waiting for an entire set of responses or for a slow integration to complete.
 The GET request will time out after a set period (typically 30 seconds) if no messages are available, at which point the Contact Center should re-initiate the /getMessages call to continue polling.